-Decisions on offering places for the normal admissions round are made by the Admissions Committee5 who will submit a list of applicants to be offered places, ranked in Category order, to the LA.
-At that point the Committee has no knowledge of order of choice of school made by parents.
-The LA then allocate the 60 places and advise parents or carers and the School.
-Once all responses have been received by the LA for those 60 places, any places not accepted will be offered to the next applicants on the original prioritised list as the first round of Continuing Interest (CI).
-Following that, for the second round of CI, any places still remaining are offered to those on the CI list but the list is revised to include later applications (i.e. applications made after the original closing date) and this may result in the revision of priority of earlier applications.
+The panel making decisions on offering places for the normal admissions round is the Admissions Committee, who will submit a list of applicants to be offered places, ranked in Category order, to the LA.
+At that point the Committee has no knowledge of the order of choice of school made by parents.
+The LA then allocate the 60 available places using information they hold (i.e. discounting those who have been allocated a place at their first-choice school or have withdrawn for other reasons) and advise parents or carers and the School.
+Once all responses have been received by the LA for those 60 places, any places not accepted will be offered to the next applicants on the original Category-prioritised list as the first round of Continuing Interest (CI).
+Following that, for the second round of CI, any places still remaining are offered to those on the CI list but the list is revised to include later applications (i.e. applications made after the original close date) and this may result in the revision of priority of earlier applications.

-Decisions on offering places for in-year applications are also made by the Admissions Committee, according to the criteria for over-subscription and any other relevant aspects.
+Decisions on offering places for in-year applications are made by the Head Teacher and one other Governor from the Admissions Committee, according to the criteria for over-subscription.
+Should it be required, the full Admissions Committee will be consulted.